OpenClassrooms/APITester/README.md

 # API Tester

 This is project is aimed, to improve the testing experience by providing automatic tests based on your OpenAPI document.
+It is based on PHPUnit so it support all of it's feature, like coverage for example.

+It also provides special support for symonfy kernel, as it provides a mode where it uses directly the kernel to send requests instead of an http client, which is useful for transactions support.

 ## Installation